hayatbiralem/old-fashioned-ajax/README.md

 ### Promise-ish?

-oldFashionedAjax returns promise like function so you can collect it and you can use it when you need it.
+oldFashionedAjax returns promise like function so you can collect it and then you can use it when you need it.

 This is because sometimes our logic requires that to collect a promise-ish and use it later.